Ekkehard-Schulze/precision-temperature-logger/README.md

 \
 ![Openlog adaption](https://github.com/Ekkehard-Schulze/precision-temperature-logger/blob/main/images/Openlog_adaption.jpg)

-Adaption of an Openlog board (SparkFun DEV-13712) for highly accurate temperature logging using a custom I2C-bus board and a DS3231 clock module (ZS-042).
+Adaption of an Openlog board (SparkFun DEV-13712) for highly accurate temperature logging using an improvised  I2C-bus board and a DS3231 clock module (ZS-042).
 LED, EEPROM and the battery charging circuit were removed from the clock board for power optimization.
 This setup represents the most budget-friendly hardware configuration supported by the firmware.
  To build the binary for this hardware, ensure `#define OPENLOG` is active and `#define ADAFRUIT_FEATHER_LOGGER` is commented out in the C source file.
 \
 \